 But what is it that a coach is doing?

 In my idea, a coach is helping people change.
-So behaviour change is the focus of a coach.
+So behaviour change is the focus of this role.

-The coach tries to enlist the patient’s potential for change, evokes and reinforces intrinsic motivation, addresses the patient’s self-learning ability and empowers him.
+The coach tries to empower the patient’s potential for change, evokes and reinforces intrinsic motivation, addresses the patient’s self-learning ability and empowers him.

 Motivational interviewing and the physiotherapist as coach

-During 20 years motivational interviewing is developed.
-And used in different settings.
-Also physiotherapy.
+During more than 20 years, motivational interviewing is developed.
+And used in different settings like in physiotherapy.

 Motivational interviewing is offering a lot the coach can use.
 Like evoking intrinsic motivation.
 And guiding the patient.